EDRIXS/Inverse_scattering_solver/README.md

 1) Bayesian optimization:

-python BO_run.py --config-py examples/NiCl2/NiCl2.py 1
+python BO_run.sh --config-py NiPS3_config.sh --init-seed 0 --run-ind 1

 2) Greedy refinement:

-python BO_refine.py --config-py examples/NiCl2/NiCl2.py 1
+python BO_refine.sh --config-py NiPS3_config.sh --index1 0 --index2 6

 3) Clustering:

-python BO_cluster.py --config-py examples/NiCl2/NiCl2.py 1
+python BO_cluster.sh --config-py NiPS3_config.sh --input NiPS3_L1sum_Final_s0.025.txt --output NiPS3_clusters

-In these series of runs, we first perform a Greedy optimization for the material and model specified in the script examples/NiCl2/NiCl2.py, repeating the analysis a number N of times specified in the config script with the appropriate random seeds depending on the argument index, and then properly names the output files using the index.
+In these series of runs, we first perform a Greedy optimization for the material and model specified in the script NiPS3_config.sh, repeating the analysis a number N of times specified in the config script with the appropriate random seeds depending on the argument index, and then properly names the output files using the index.